 KnowledgeTree provides powerful recommendation tools to identify content that is useful to you and your team.
 When you can spot that a sales proposal was written for the product you are working on.
 Or you can learn about a new template proposal for the geography you are targeting.
 Content Insights means finding the most relevant documents your company has built, and taking advantage of it.

 When you surface not just content you want, but content that you didn’t know would help you.
-That’s Content Insights -- try it yourself.
+That’s Content Selling — request to try it yourself.
 And that’s what makes sales teams incredibly more effective with their documents.